Arvindchoudhary21/LLM_Project/frontend/README.md

 •	Mapped over the chapters array to render ChapterCard for each.
 •	Handled search feature
 •	Used axios for API interaction.
-Your App.jsx file is the central hub of the frontend app.
+App.jsx file is the central hub of the frontend app.
 It:
 •	Manages theme (light/dark),
 •	Handles user search input,
 •	Connects with the backend,